neutrons/multiphonon/README.md

 For any user, GetDOS can be performed with a local installation of GetDOS and jupyter.
 Examples and instructions can be found [here](/examples)

+## Community guidelines

+**How to contribute**

+Please clone the repository, make changes and make a pull request.

+**How to report issues**

+Please use [the github issues](https://github.com/sns-chops/multiphonon/issues) to report issues or bug reports.

+**Support**

+Please either use [the github issues](https://github.com/sns-chops/multiphonon/issues) to ask for support, or contact the authors directly using email.

 ## Algorithm
 The core algorithm is an iterative procedure:
 - Start with the input SQE and an initial guess of DOS